Ttegano/Ttegano/README.md

-- 👋 Hi, I’m @Ttegano a software Engineer!
+- 👋 Hi, I’m @Ttegano, a software Engineer!
 -  I’m interested in everything software and security